geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/advanced-awscli.rst

 More advanced usages of AWSCLI
 ==============================

 Besides accessing S3, AWSCLI can control any kinds of AWS resources you can imagine.
-Very useful ones are ``aws ec2 run-instances`` (`official doc <https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html>`_) and ``aws ec2 request-spot-instances`` (`doc <https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html>`_) as they save a lot of time clicking throught the console.
+A very useful one is ``aws ec2 run-instances`` (`official doc <https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html>`_) , as it saves a lot of time clicking throught the console.

 While ``aws s3 xxx`` are often used on EC2 instances to interact with S3, ``aws ec2 xxx`` are mostly used on local computers to control remote servers.